Skip to main content

 There are two types of herpes simplex:

-• Herpes simplex virus type 1 (HSV-1): causes oral herpes and affects the skin surrounding the mouth, but it can also cause symptoms in the genital area
+• Herpes simplex virus type 1 (HSV-1) most commonly affects the skin surrounding the face and mouth.
+Oral herpes, also known as cold sores or fever blisters, is a viral infection.
+HSV-1 can also cause symptoms in the genital area.

-• Herpes simplex virus type 2 (HSV-2): causes genital herpes, a common sexually transmitted infection (STI)
+• Herpes simplex virus type 2 (HSV-2) causes genital herpes, which results in sores and blisters around the genitals, upper thighs, and anus.
+HSV-2 is a common sexually transmitted infection (STI).

 People experiencing their first episode of herpes infection may develop: